luizcieslak/pick-ems/README.md

 - **Analyze News**: Take a news article and extract:

   1. A summary of the article.
-  2. Identify team members
-  3. Whether it refers to the NFL, College, or Fantasy Football.

-  We need that last bit because on ESPN's NFL site, a lot of articles get written about things that have nothing to do with the NFL regular season and we want to filter that content out prior to giving it to the LLM.
+  2. key elements that can make the team win - member trades, stats and results.

+  Whenever we provide an article to the agent to summary, we also provide which is the team the agent needs to look for in order to provide the elements above.

-- **Predict a Winner**: Given offense, defense, special, and turnover stats along with any relevant news we could find (e.g. injuries), for any given match up we give the LLM the stats and news for the two teams, and have it analyze that data to make a prediction about who will win.
+- **Predict a Winner**: Given both teams that are competing in PGL Major Championship Copenhagen 2024, the format of match they will perform plus each teams Stats: KDA ratio, win rate, event history and matchup history along with any relevant news we can find for them analyze that data to make a prediction about who will win.

 ## Getting Started